nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Um, seven plus seven, 14, 14.
 Yes.
 I hear no stinking.
 Good job.
 You, uh, you bouncing around here.
 And then it's going to, uh, and then I'm going to ask for a con save for Grums Inn.
 Erzander.
 It's going to attempt.
 It's caught on.
 It's going to try and suck the life out of you.
 And he don't like it.
 He don't like it.
 Negative.
 You got three luck points.
 Oh, wait.
 No. Not anymore.
 Well, you're about to get one.
 I got one.
 You got one.
 Here you go.
 All right.
 Well, I don't want to get five or more, so I'm fascinated.

 Wait, did I get a luck point?
 Uh, for fate, for dropping dead?
 No. Or for dropping unconscious?
 No. He technically did fail his dexterity saving throw because he was unconscious.
 I'm just kidding.
 I'm just kidding.
 I mean, I, I like the idea of leaning in favor of the players, but that seems a bit of a stretch here.
 Um, all right.
 Um, so, Xander is currently out of flight.
-Lil Jon.
+Lil John.
 Get him.
 Get him dead.
 So we're still doing this thing with 20, yeah?
 Oh, yeah.
 I, I don't actually think it's, it's possible for you to, to do it.

 Because of your double proficiency bonus?
 Plus eight, so he has to roll, uh.
 Well, but it's double proficiency.
 Well, that's.
 Not his first attack.
 That's with the, five.
 Oh, yeah.
 Okay.
 So you roll the five, plus eight, 13.
 Oh, no. Jinxed.
 Which is a miss.
 You have six.
 Plus, do you have a luck point?
 Do you have a luck point?
 I have a luck point.
 Jinxed.
 Got him.
 Derek.
 Got him.
 All right.
 So you, your, uh, your arrow, um, sails through the air and it just.
 Sorry.
 Misses.
 Misses the feature.
 Um, you, you had a bead on it, but it suddenly moved at the last moment.